danilo-bangitjr-rlcore/cpp-ci-dev/README.md

 This repo uses [hydra](https://hydra.cc/docs/intro/).
 I recommend you read their tutorials starting  [here](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/).

 I have provided a basic `main.py` to show code functionality.
-Feel free to use this as a starting point for your project-specific main-files!
+Feel free to use this as a starting point for your project-specific main files!

 Configuration files are stored in `root/config`.
 I recommend you copy the config directory and rename it to ``root/YOUR_PROJECT_config``.
 Within `root/config`, folders specify hydra __config groups__; these are different options for configurations.
-For example, within `root/config` we have a config file for each environment that specifies necessary info for that environment.
+For example, within `root/config/env` we have a config file for each environment that specifies necessary info for that environment.

 ### Modifying Values
 We can select an environment by running